umasds/umasds-mkdocs/docs/vm.md

 ![Social Data Science](img/sds.png)

+*This project is still under heavy development!*

+---

 # The Social Data Science VM

 An easy to use virtual machine (VM) for teaching data science in the